mansivsaxena/DSA-Applications-Of-Suffix-Tree/README.md

 These applications are:
 1. Finding all occurences of a string in the stories
 2. Find the first occurence of a string.
-If not found, find the first occurence of the longest substring of of string
+If not found, find the first occurence of the longest substring of string
 3. Find and rank all stories for a given string according to certain rules
-   Rules:
+   -Rules:
    1. If the whole substring is found in a story, score = 150
 	 2. If all words in the string are found, (need not be consecutive), score = 75
 	 3. If a substring of string is found: